MC2018/BotManager/README.md

 # BotManager
 A manager of Discord bots that I develop and manage.
-MaiDiscordBot is a personal bot for my friends' Discord guilds, Boteyy_ is for a YouTuber, and SpeedrunBot is for the speedrunning community.
+MaiDiscordBot is a personal bot for my friends' Discord guilds, Boteyy_ is for a YouTuber, SpeedrunBot is for the speedrunning community, and 4 of the bots (BulletBot, Jigsaw, NSFWPolice, and Suggestion Box) are for another YouTuber's server.